-- Transcripts or mark sheets must include: years of enrollment, course titles and all marks earned for each course for 6 semesters.
-If your school education system only has three years of secondary school, please have the previous year submitted as well.
+Transcripts or mark sheets must include: years of enrollment, course titles and all marks earned for each course for 6 semesters.
+If your school's education system only has three years of secondary school, please have the previous year submitted as well.

-- Although original documents are preferred, certified photocopies are acceptable when a signature and the stamp from the school or government official is included.
+Although original documents are preferred, certified photocopies are acceptable when a signature and the stamp from the school or government official is included.
 Copies received through fax or email are not considered official.
 Students can self submit transcripts as long as they are in official, sealed envelopes from their secondary school.

-- Applicants from schools with external exams or leaving certificates should have their exams or certificates submitted to Baylor directly from the testing agency (IGCSE, GCE, WAEC, CBSE, IB, etc.).
-If you are unsure about which exam is required for your education system, see our Required Secondary Credentials by Country page.
+Applicants from schools with external exams or leaving certificates should have their exams or certificates submitted to Baylor directly from the testing agency (IGCSE, GCE, WAEC, CBSE, IB, etc.).
+If you are unsure about which transcripts or exams are required for your country's education system, see our Required Secondary School Credentials by Country page.

-- If using outside credential evaluators, Baylor will only accept Educational Credential Evaluators (ECE) or World Education Services (WES).
-If you choose to use one of these services, Baylor still requires submission of all transcripts to be submitted as well.
+If using outside credential evaluators, Baylor will only accept evaluations from Educational Credential Evaluators (ECE) or World Education Services (WES).
+If you choose to use one of these services, Baylor requires copies of the original transcripts to accompany the evaluation.

-Electronic copies are only official if sent from TRex (for Texas schools), Parchment, Naviance, or through the Common App.
+Electronic copies are only official if sent from TRex (for Texas schools), Parchment or through the Common App.

 Mailed documents should be sent to: